eric-bach/task-genie/docs/docs/getting-started/installation.md

 # Installation & Setup

-Task Genie offers two primary methods for integration with Azure DevOps, each designed to meet different organizational needs and preferences.
+**Task Genie** offers two methods for integration with Azure DevOps, each designed to meet different organizational needs and preferences.
 Choose the method that best fits your team's workflow and administrative requirements.

 :::tip My tip

-Use this awesome feature option
+Both integration methods provide the same functionality and feature set.

 :::